photon-hq/enva/README.md

 ```

 - `PORT` tells the Enva server which port to bind to.
-- The server stores every uploaded `.env*` snapshot plus `db.toml` under the directory referenced by the `ENVA_CONFIG_PATH` environment variable.
+- The server stores `db.toml` directly under the directory referenced by the `ENVA_CONFIG_PATH` environment variable and every uploaded `.env*` snapshot under an `envs/` subdirectory within that directory.
 Point it at a persistent path so restarting a container or VM does not wipe the data.
 - If you omit `ENVA_CONFIG_PATH` the shared crate falls back to the OS config directory.

 ### Docker Compose (recommended)